heremaps/gluecodium/doc/franca.md

-For an external type, the name is assumed to match its "external" counterpart in the source file, and thus is taken verbatim in generated C++ and conversion code (i.e. without any naming convention being done to the name).
-Same "verbatim" logic applies to the names of the enumerators (individual enumeration values) of an external enumeration.
+For an external type, the name is assumed to match its "external" counterpart in the source file, and thus is taken verbatim in generated C++ and conversion code (i.e. without any naming convention being applied to the name).
+Same "verbatim" logic applies to the names of the fields of an external struct and to the names of the enumerators (individual enumeration values) of an external enumeration.

 FIDL: